 Remember in the early days when he brought you flowers and talked/listened to your every word and when you devoured him with kisses, hugs and exciting sex?
 So is the picture today the same?
 Or has it changed?

 Ask yourself why and catch yourself in the excuses.
 We are busy.
-We are just too tired at the end of the day (note morning is always an option).
-We are getting older and so our sex drive is just not there anymore.
+Or we are just too tired at the end of the day (note morning is always an option).
+Perhaps, we are getting older and so our sex drive is just not there anymore.
 She does not need flowers because she knows I love her.
 She does not need an anniversary gift because we are trying to save our money and we are much too practical for that.

 Marriage is Always a Better Option Than Divorce

 While all these reasons may be true so are the consequences.
 A marriage on this path is headed either for a life of mundane co-habitation or divorce.
 It is much cheaper and wiser to try and rejuvenate a marriage than to divorce and reenter the dating game, start all over with someone else and perhaps (if the lessons were not learned) end up in a similar place down the road.

 Stats tell us — second and third marriages have a higher chance of divorce.
 So basically — we are not learning.
 Take the time and rekindle the spark, if there is any hope.

 So here are just a few things that you can do that will help you avoid becoming a divorce statistic.
 And remember to make it fun.